codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 #### Today's progress:

-1. Started drawing the "Abgry bull in the sun set" for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting"), fixed positioning to be improved
+1. Started drawing the "Angry bull in the sun set" for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting"), fixed positioning to be improved

 ---